Ericson2314/rust-papers/README.md

 ```

 An *lvalue context* represents the contents of each lvalue *at a node in the CFG*.
-A well-formed lvalue context must assign a type to a lvalue only once---it is conceptually a map.
+A well-formed lvalue context must assign a type to each lvalue exactly once---it is conceptually a function or total map from lvalues to types.
-An unmentioned lvalue can have any type (with the right size) whatsoever.
 A *static context* is just an lvalue context restricted to statics.
 ```
 LValueContext, LV ::= (LValue: Type)*